 Create quizzes, challenges and “further reading” content.
 Decide where to place what.

-You should also think about how you will test for understanding and fulfilment of the learning objectives.
+You should also think about how you will test for understanding and fulfillment of the learning objectives.
 Different types of content call for different approaches in terms of testing and validation of learning.

 This step goes hand-in-hand with the previous.
 As you define the course structure, you should also make sure to incorporate learning validation solutions such as quizzes, challenges and other interactive tools that will ensure you reach your objectives and help you measure the success of the programme itself.
 Remember that you can always use attachments to convey information that is not essential to the course, or that it is too detailed to translate into a video format.